CIOO-FM

-CIOO-FM is a Canadian adult contemporary formatted radio station, broadcasting at 100.1 FM in Halifax, Nova Scotia.
-The station uses the on-air brand name Move 100.
+CIOO-FM is a Canadian adult contemporary formatted radio station, broadcasting at 100.1 FM in Halifax, Nova Scotia serving the Halifax Regional Municipality.
+The station uses the on-air brand name Move 100 and broadcasts an adult contemporary format switching to Christmas music for much of November and December.
 It was originally owned by Toronto based CHUM Limited until the company's buy-out by CTVglobemedia in 2007, and then Bell Media in 2011.
 CIOO's studios are located at the intersection of Russell and Agricola Streets in Halifax (right behind sister station CJCH-DT), with its transmitter located on Washmill Lake Drive in Clayton Park.